The sample complexity of multi-reference alignment

 Multi-reference alignment (MRA)~\cite{Bandeira_Charikar_Singer_Zhu_Alignment} is one of the simplest models that is able to capture fundamental aspects of this class of problems, rendering it ideal for theoretical study.
-In this model one observes $n$ independent copies $y_1, \ldots, y_n$ of $y \in \R^d$ given by
+In this model one observes $n$ independent data points $y_1, \dots, y_n$ given by